OBAMANEXT/IP-35-Joint-Species-Distribution-Modeling-HMSC/README.md

 - sisendandmed=readRDS("...") to the correct training RDS filename
 - the “KASUTAJA SISENDI” block: species (liigid), covariates (keskkond, keskkond2), years, bounding box, response type, etc.

-3. Run the script from a clean R session.'
+3. Run the script from a clean R session.

 4. Review outputs in the working directory (PDFs, CSVs, GeoTIFFs, and tooseis.RData).